-You may wonder why your dentist in Columbus always stresses about your diet—especially the drinks you decide to guzzle.
+You may wonder why your dentist in Clintonville always stresses about your diet—especially the drinks you decide to guzzle.
 The consumption of sugar-sweetened beverages like sodas, sports drinks, and artificially sweetened juices can be associated with horrible cases of tooth decay and other dental concerns.
 General health concerns are also closely linked to high-consumption of sugary drinks like diabetes and obesity.
 Our dental professionals at Creative Smiles are concerned about your overall health, not solely your teeth and gums although that’s the area of your body that we’re specialized in.
 By highlighting the harmful amounts of sugar and acid in sweetened beverages we’re hoping to encourage our patients to rethink what they’re choosing to put in their bodies.

 A Toxic Combination for Your Smile: Sugar and Acid